OmarG96/rooftop-callenge/README.md

 App to resolve the Career Switch Program challenge.
 The app was built with javascript and executed with node.
 The tests were built with jest.

+The main check function is based on Insertion Sort Algorithm.
+There is a portion of the array that is sorted and the other that is unsorted.
+So you have to compare the elements from the unsorted portion one by one and insert them into the sorted portion in the correct order.

 ## Steps to execute the app

 0. Install node@16.15.0 and npm@8.5.5 locally (https://nodejs.org/en/).